tpascarella/sr50/docs/investing/gen-z-investments/cryptocurrency.md

 This is why you can make a case that cryptocurrency is not for everyone.
 It takes a siginificant amount of will to bear the volatility of the markets head on.

-### - Crypto bonuses

-[This article from Money Ninja](https://themoneyninja.com/best-crypto-bonuses/) is a comprehensive list of the best crypto bonuses you can get.
-Arbitrage all of these and then transfer into your hardware wallet.

 ## Guides

 <details>